PWhiddy/webgpu-atomics-benchmark/README.md

 |M1 Max | 400 GB/s | 20B | 40% |
 | RTX 4090 | 1008 GB/s | 62B | 49% |

-*This is likely not actual global memory utilization, but the utilization that would be required if operations were not collessed prior to global memory.
+*This may not be actual global memory utilization, but the utilization that would be required if operations were not aggregated prior to global memory.

 ----
 ### Find out your GPU's performance